Learn how to make vegan buttermilk with just two ingredients and a few minutes!

 The ingredient ratio for making DIY buttermilk is always 1 cup milk + 1 tablespoon acid, the recipe below will walk you through how to make 1 cup of vegan buttermilk.

-If your recipe needs to be extremely precise, measure out the milk, remove 1 tablespoon of the milk, and then add 1 tablespoon of your acid.
+If your recipe needs to be extremely precise, measure the milk, remove 1 tablespoon of the milk, and then add 1 tablespoon of your acid.
 This will give you EXACTLY 1 cup of buttermilk rather than 1 cup + 1 tablespoon.

 The recipe can be doubled or even tripled or quadrupled if needed, but if what you're making calls for less than 1 cup, you can use the following conversions and follow the same directions below: